monsieurbiz/SyliusRichEditorPlugin/UPGRADE-2.0.md

   Use the old Form here, it should work!
 Use the old `type` as an `alias` in the configuration to keep backward compatibility.
   Use the old template as well for the frontend renderer.
 And write a new admin renderer the same way.

+## Removed Product and Taxon elements

+We removed Product and Taxon elements because we want to keep a very simple plugin for the Rich Editor.
+These elements will be available later in another plugin which will add many UI Elements for your store.
+But actually you have to implements its manually in your project if you need.